 While an FR-44 is limited to Florida and Virginia, an SR-22 is a type of certification widely used around the country.

-An SR-22 is very similar to an FR-44, but it does not require such severe requirements.
-Instead, it requires that you carry the the minimum liability required by your state.
+An SR-22 is very similar to an FR-44, but it does not require additional liability coverage.
+Instead, it requires that you carry the minimum liability required by your state.

 |Florida FR-44||Virginia FR-44|